greatman/legendarybot/README.md

 ## I need support, how can I reach you?

 Simply [open a ticket](https://github.com/greatman/legendarybot/issues) and I will gladly answer!
+You also join the [Discord](https://discord.gg/Cr7G28H) server!